SFDO-Tooling/MetaCI/CONTRIBUTING.rst

 Docker and Docker-Compose Installation:
 --------------------------------------
-To get docker please visit: https://hub.docker.com/?overlay=onboarding and follow the installation instructions to download docker if needed:
+To download and install docker please visit: https://hub.docker.com/?overlay=onboarding and follow the installation instructions to download docker if needed:

 To verify you have successfully installed docker type: